 - Easier to clean.

 - You can easily start it with the turn of a knob.
-There is no gas release into the air or a spark of a flame.
+There is no gas released into the air or a spark of a flame.

 - Better heat distribution when cooking.